tttppp/ragl/rules.md

 * Total number of strikes accumulated by players (less strikes is better)
 * Best-of-3 rematch (if necessary to determine playoff spots)

-1.3.3 In the event of a tie for first place in any group at the end of the season, the players will be ranked against each other based on a Best-of-5 rematch, skipping all other tiebreakers.
+1.3.3 In the event of a tie for first place in any group except Masters at the end of the season, the players will be ranked against each other based on a Best-of-5 rematch, skipping all other tiebreakers.

 1.3.4 Strikes can be given for a number of different reasons, including failure to report a match, cheating, etc. Each strike is marked in Scoreboards.